open-feature/go-sdk/README.md

 // MyFeatureProvider implements the FeatureProvider interface and provides functions for evaluating flags type MyFeatureProvider struct{}

+// Required: Methods below implements openfeature.FeatureProvider interface
+// This is the core interface implementation required from a provider
 // Metadata returns the metadata of the provider func (i MyFeatureProvider) Metadata() openfeature.Metadata {
   return openfeature.Metadata{